Allegiant halts construction on Sunseeker

 Opening was planned for June 2021.

-Preserving liquidity means maintaining access to cash to pay employees, buy airplane fuel and run other operations, Grey confirmed.
+Preserving liquidity means maintaining access to cash to pay employees, buy airplane fuel and run other operations, Grey said.

 Other financial protections include suspending stock buybacks and dividend activity.
 Four of the company’s six officers are taking a 50% salary cut.
 Allegiant Chairman Maurice Gallagher and President John Redmond are not included in that, because they already take no salary.